 All children are born ready, able and eager to learn.
 They want to interact with other people, and with the world around them, seeking out experiences.
 Development is not an automatic process.
 It depends on each unique child having opportunities to interact with adults who know how to help them learn more through showing, demonstrating, explaining and modelling and through providing the right resources and enabling environments.

 Phonics teaching and learning are a key part of the Foundation Stage and help to develop early reading and writing skills.
 Phonics is taught in an explicit and systematic way to help children to learn phonic skills rapidly, revisiting and practising skills to make sure that learning is secure.

 Our curriculum is delivered through cross-curricular topics.
 In both Nursery and Reception, a range of learning opportunities are available to children such as role-play, practical games, creative experiences, reading, writing and maths both indoors and outside.

 Children work and play independently, with a strong emphasis on choice and being able to sustain concentration on projects, as well as joining a variety of teaching assistant and teacher-led activities.

 Assessment at the end of Reception

-Each child’s level of development is assessed against the early learning goals (above).
-Practitioners will indicate whether children are meeting expected levels of development:
+Each child’s level of development is assessed against the early learning goals.
+Children will be assessed as: